dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 Dapr allows two methods by which you can subscribe to topics:

 - **Declaratively**, where subscriptions are are defined in an external file.
-- **Programmatically**, where subscriptions are defined in user code
+- **Programmatically**, where subscriptions are defined in user code.

 {{% alert title="Note" color="primary" %}}
  Both declarative and programmatic approaches support the same features.
-The declarative approach removes the Dapr dependancy from the user code and allows for the use of an existing application to subscribe to topics.
-The programmatic approach implements the subscription in user code.
+The declarative approach removes the Dapr dependency from your code and allows, for example, existing applications to subscribe to topics, without having to change code.
+The programmatic approach implements the subscription in your code.

 {{% /alert %}}

 ### Declarative subscriptions